lerzegov/elm-markup/examples/editor/README.md

 But!
 The exciting part of this example is that it shows how to build a basic web-editor for your document.

-To do this we're going to be using `Mrk.Edit` and `Mrk.New`.
+To do this we're going to be using `Mark.Edit` and `Mark.New`.

-The first thing to look at is `Mrk.Edit.update`, which will attempt to update the document based on an edit you might have.
+The first thing to look at is `Mark.Edit.update`, which will attempt to update the document based on an edit you might have.

 ## Getting Oriented